alf45tar/Pedalino/README.md

 ### OSC namespace

-OSC does not define any pre-defined namespace by design.
+OSC specification does not define any namespace.
 There is no de-facto standard too.

-Pedalino OSC namespace for incoming and outcoming messages is.
+Pedalino OSC namespace for incoming and outcoming messages is:

 MIDI Event|OSC address|OSC Parameters
 -----|-----|-----